A Model for Catalytic Interactions | Catalyst Simulation

 Reduction in Laboratory Costs

-To demonstrate the importance of presence of enzymes in biochemical reactions showing their absence may lead to slowing down the rate of these reactions or even preventing them to take place.
+To demonstrate the importance of the presence of enzymes in biochemical reactions, showing their absence may lead to slowing down the rate of these reactions or even preventing them from taking place.

-The concept is explained through Building a model for catalytic interactions experiment by studying the effect of acidic medium inside the stomach (represented by seven up here) on food (represented by biscuits).
+The concept is explained through catalyst simulation by studying the effect of an acidic medium inside the stomach (represented by seven up here) on food (represented by biscuits).
 Then, the digestion of food (biscuits) is monitored in order to understand the necessity of the digestive enzymes for the vital process inside living organisms.

-In the absence of these enzymes, some biochemical reactions inside living organisms might happen with a very slow rate, while others would not have taken place at the normal temperatures.
+• In the absence of these enzymes, some biochemical reactions inside living organisms might happen at a very slow rate, while others would not have taken place at normal temperatures.

-For example, the digestion process aims to break down or digest foods represented in building a model for catalytic interactions experiment by biscuits by the action of stomach acid represented here by soft drink such as seven up.
+• For example, the digestion process aims to break down or digest foods represented in this catalyst simulation experiment by biscuits by the action of stomach acid represented here by soft drinks such as Seven-Up.

 Trusted by Leading Universities & Institutions